-Post War Years: Los Angeles International Airport (1946-1960)
+Post War Years: Los Angeles International Airport (1946-1960).
 Los Angeles voters passed a bond issue providing 12.5 million dollars for new airport development in 1945.
 Construction began on a temporary home for the airlines.
 Dubbed the "Intermediate Facilities," the complex initially consisted of four wood-frame buildings erected on the north side of the airport.
 One was to house the airport's administration, the weather service and the Civil Aeronautics Administration.
 The other three buildings were to serve as terminals.
-A parking lot for 800 cars was paved, a loading apron was installed and the runways were extended (See Figure 10, The Intermediate Facilities after completion in 1947 and Figure 11, Aerial view of the Intermediate Facilities).
+A parking lot for 800 cars was paved, a loading apron was installed and the runways were extended (See Figure S6, Intermediate Terminal Facilities [1947] and Figure S7, Aerial view of Intermediate Terminal Facilities [1947]).